petmar/parsing/README.md

 3. The length of a word is not unit tested, as this is an implicit property of class String.
 Correctness of Java system library classes should not be unit tested.

 ## Run unit tests
 1. Project is a simple maven project.
-So you need to have maven set up.
+You need to have maven set up on your machine: E.g. see installation instructions here (no guarantee that it works on your system): https://www.baeldung.com/install-maven-on-windows-linux-mac
 2. Run tests from command line: Open console or terminal, and navigate to the root folder of the project.
 Then execute this: mvn test
 3. Or run tests from IDE of your choice.